 - Latent Failures are HSE Management System failures which led to the pre-conditions of the incident.
-They are also mentioned as Design Root Causes and often ascribed to Elements of Management Systems or Elements of Performance Standards. - Latent Failures (Design Root Causes) are linked with Preconditions (Contributory Causes) using a distinct color scheme. - Investigation Committee shall identify and elaborate the pertinent gaps or deviations as design root causes.
+They are also mentioned as Design Root Causes and often ascribed to Elements of Management Systems or Elements of Performance Standards. - Investigation Committee shall identify and elaborate the pertinent gaps or deviations as design root causes.

 HSE System Element Detail of Gap / Deviation

 a.
-Leadership, Commitment &
+Leadership, Commitment & Accountability

-Accountability

 b.
-Risk Assessment and
+Risk Assessment and Management

-Management

-C. Training, Competence and
+G. Training, Competence and Fitness

-Fitness

 d.
-Documented Information and
+Documented Information and Communication

-Communication

 e.
-Design, Engineering and
+Design, Engineering and Construction

-Construction

 f.
 Operations & Maintenance

 g.
 Contractors Management

 h.
 Management of Change

 i.
-Crisis & Emergency

-Preparedness and Planning
+Crisis & Emergency Preparedness and Planning

-į.
-Incident Investigation and
+j.
+Incident Investigation and Analysis

-Analysis

 k.
-Performance Measurement,

-Audit, Management Reviews and
+Performance Measurement, Audit, Management Reviews and Improvement

-Improvement